-Hailing from North Somerset, UK post/prog-rock veterans BLUENECK have been at forefront of the European underground experimental scene since forming in 2000.
-They've released four critically-acclaimed albums; toured extensively across Europe with acts such as Cult of Luna and Mono; have soundtracked a number of independent films and had their work featured on NBC, HBO and SyFy channels; and are now mainstays of the European festival circuit (including a triumphant midnight set at Glastonbury 2014).
-However their most ambitious achievement – 3 years in the making – is new album KING NINE, released on Denovali Records in November.
+Hailing from North Somerset in the UK, Blueneck have been at forefront of the European underground music scene since forming in 2000.
+They’ve released five critically-acclaimed albums, toured extensively with acts like Cult of Luna and Mono and featured in series of high profile European festivals including a triumphant midnight set at Glastonbury 2014.
+The band have also soundtracked a number of independent films and had their work featured on NBC, HBO and SyFy channels.

 Praise for Blueneck: